ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: faq}
 {: support}

-It is important to understand that {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} is based on VMware NSX-V, which will continue to be supported until the end of 2024. {{site.data.keyword.IBM_notm}}'s exclusive support extension contract with VMware® by Broadcom will end in January 2025, thus rendering {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} unsupported.
+It is important to understand that {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} is based on VMware NSX-V, which continues to be supported until the end of 2024. {{site.data.keyword.IBM_notm}}'s exclusive support extension contract with VMware® by Broadcom will end in January 2025, thus rendering {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} unsupported.

 ## What is the next step?
 {: #faq-shared-eos-next}